amen-hussain/sparcs_descriptive_2022/README.md

 Costs: The mean total costs are $2,778.13, with a median of $2,384.85.
 The maximum cost is $4,825.86, and the minimum is $1,743.66.

 Type of Admission Distribution: The most common type of admission is "Emergency" with 233,718 admissions, followed by "Elective" with 55,232.
 There are also 29,553 "Newborn" admissions.

+**Issues**
+I began to have difficulty with running the end of my code.
+I suspect this was due to the extensive data set.
+I had to let my code run for > 30 minutes and I was still unable to load the visual for "# 3.
+Bar plot for Type of Admission."
+Furthermore, I the code I wrote for the missing data portion did not give an output in my terminal.
+I was unable to troubleshoot both of these occurances myself.